Economic Development Board

 In addition to serving on the City Council, I am a representative on SEDCORP, PCAPCD, PCEDB, Project Go, PCCSC; and I am affiliated with Gathering Inn, Food Closet and Senior Center.
 My focus here in Colfax is to get our community back on track, economically, thus creating a more family friendly environment.

-Paul Joiner, Representing the City of Lincoln
+Peter Gilbert, Representing the City of Lincoln

 Miguel Ucovich, Representing the Town of Loomis